untoldengine/UntoldEngine/docs/Architecture/tilebasedstreaming.md

 ## Scene Reload Safety

-When `loadTiledScene()` is called for a second time:
+When `setEntityStreamScene` is called for a second time (replacing a previous scene):

-1. All existing entities are destroyed via `destroyEntity` + `finalizePendingDestroys()`.
-   - `removeTileComponent` (the `ComponentRegistry` cleanup handler for `TileComponent`) cancels the tile's in-flight `loadTask` and calls `GeometryStreamingSystem.shared.unregisterTileEntity(entityId)`, removing stale IDs from all four tracking sets atomically.
+1. The caller destroys the old root entity (`destroyEntity(entityId: oldRoot)`), which cascades to all tile stubs.
+For each destroyed stub, `removeTileComponent` (the `ComponentRegistry` cleanup handler for `TileComponent`) cancels the tile's in-flight `loadTask` and calls `GeometryStreamingSystem.shared.unregisterTileEntity(entityId)`, removing stale IDs from all tracking sets atomically.
-2. `GeometryStreamingSystem.shared.reset()` is called explicitly to clear any remaining tracking state, cancel all streaming tasks, and reset camera velocity.
+2. `setEntityStreamScene` resets `interiorZone` and `firstRangeTimestamps` so scene-level streaming state is clean for the new scene.
-3. New stubs are registered for the incoming scene.
+3. New stubs are registered under the new root entity.

 Any tile Task that was already in flight and completes after step 1–2 finds `scene.exists(entityId) == false` and returns early via the `guard` in its completion closure.
 The `defer`-based slot release still fires, so no concurrency slot is leaked.